laripk/grantsgov_keywordsearch_helper/README.md

-In the search folder, it will store all the HTML pages of the search results (eg, `1.html`, `2.html`, ...), a file called `search_options.txt` containing your search parameters, and it will store the compiled results as `results.csv`.
+In the search folder, it will store all the HTML pages of the search results (eg, `1.html`, `2.html`, ...), a file called `search_options.txt` containing your search parameters, and the compiled results as `results.csv`.
+All of these files are marked read-only to prevent you from accidentally making changes to your reference copies.
+When you import the csv data, you will be creating a new file in the format of your spreadsheet or database, after all.

 Note when importing the `results.csv` into your favorite spreadsheet or database program that there may be multiple entries in the `attachments` column, which is the last column.